 Builders advertise the property as a super built-up area.
 This comprises common areas as the lobby, staircases, and so on.
 The core area of the flat can be thirty percent lesser than the area mentioned.
 For an example, buy property in Kerala; a two-BHK 1,200 square feet apartment could be just 900-950 square feet.
 It is always advised to go for the core area, defined as the area enclosed by walls.
 If you are going to buy a residential property, it is suggested to first explore your need.
 You should verify the land amount that will be required to build your home.
 Soil quality and Topography are also the other major factors.

 9. Buy or Rent

 People go to buy property in Kerala assuming their rent can be used to pay EMIs.
 It’s completely wrong approach, one should not leverage much assuming that rental savings can be paid as EMI.
 The rental gain on residential apartments is generally very low.

 10. The Right Program

 There are different payment methods available in the market such as flexi payment plan, down payment plan, possession linked plan and construction linked plan.
 One must choose the payment method carefully as there would be certainly a cost for every convenience you get.
 As in subvention schemes, the cost is at least ten percent higher than the total charge under regular plans.
 Any delay in payment or problem with the builder in schemes can affect your property.
-There are guaranteed programs also under which the builder pays you rental money for a fixed time at the time of construction or a particular period after the possession of the property.
+There are guaranteed programs also under which the builder pays you rental money for a fixed time at the time of construction or a particular period after the possession of buying property in Kerala.
 In the first scheme, you gain payments from the builder during construction of the house, which helps him offset rent costs or a fraction of EMI.
 In the second scheme, mostly used for properties established outside the city, the builder offers rental money after giving possession of the property.
 Still, there is no certainty of following terms and conditions that make it less attractive.

 11. Verify the Infrastructure Programs